University of Phoenix MFT Program: Comprehensive Profile and Student Fit Analysis

 Official Degree Name: Master of Science in Counseling, Marriage, Family and Child Therapy (California only)

 Campus Location: University of Phoenix delivers the MFCT program fully online to California residents.
 The university's corporate headquarters is at 4035 S. Riverpoint Parkway, Phoenix, AZ 85040.
-See the University of Phoenix contact page.
+See the University of Phoenix home page.

 Modality: Online.
 Coursework is delivered online with asynchronous components and required weekly synchronous class sessions during the clinical sequence (approximately 1.5 hours per week during practicum and internship courses).